justintanyf/Hacks4Good-Amigos/README.md

 ## Specific problem statement

-From our research, we have found that Blacks tend to be wrongly classified [10 to 100 times more than Caucasian faces](https://www.technologyreview.com/2019/12/20/79/ai-face-recognition-racist-us-government-nist-study/) with the latest facial recognition systems.
+From our research, we have found that people with darker skin tone tend to be wrongly classified [10 to 100 times more than Caucasian faces](https://www.technologyreview.com/2019/12/20/79/ai-face-recognition-racist-us-government-nist-study/) with the latest facial recognition systems.
 Furthermore, for "one-to-many" searching, which involves determining if a subject is present in a database, "systems had the **worst false positive rates for African-American women**", putting them "at the **highest risk for being falsely accused of a crime**".

 ## Proposed solution